 > Supply Chain Conference

-On Tuesday 4th of October we will be holding our first Sustainable Supply Chains Conference and Workshop.
+On Tuesday 4th October 2016 we held our first Sustainable Supply Chain Conference and workshops.

-As a business we strive to better understand and address environmental and social challenges and we have invited some of our suppliers along for a day to explore how various organisations within supply chains can work together to address these issues.
+As a business we strive to better understand and address environmental and social challenges, so we invited some of our suppliers along for a day to explore how various organisations within supply chains can work together to address these issues.

-Delegates will then be invited to break out into workshop groups led by the expert speakers and our WJFG colleagues to develop ideas on how we can all work together for a better, sustainable future.
+Delegates were then invited to break out into workshop groups led by the expert speakers and our WJFG colleagues to develop ideas on how we can all work together for a better, sustainable future.

 > Speaker Line-up